Fallout (franchise): Fallout Shelter Online (2019)

+Untitled second Obsidian Entertainment game

+In July 2026, it was reported that Obsidian Entertainment had been shifted towards prioritizing a new Fallout game succeeding New Vegas over other projects by parent company Xbox.
+Director and designer Josh Sawyer will also return to lead the project after previously doing so on New Vegas.

+On July 17, Bethesda and Obsidian officially announced the collaboration, as well as remasters of Fallout 3 and New Vegas.

 Tabletop games

 Fallout: Warfare (2001)

 Fallout: Warfare is a tabletop wargame based on the Fallout Tactics storyline, using a simplified version of the SPECIAL system.
 The rulebook was written by Christopher Taylor, and was available on the Fallout Tactics bonus CD, together with cut-out miniatures.
 Fallout: Warfare features five distinct factions, vehicles, four game types and 33 different units.
 The rules only require ten-sided dice.
 The modifications to the SPECIAL system allow every unit a unique set of stats and give special units certain skills they can use, including piloting, doctor, and repair.
 A section of the Fallout: Warfare manual allows campaigns to be conducted using the Warfare rules.
-It has been chosen for many awards and won game of the year.

 Fallout: The Board Game (2017)

 Fallout: The Board Game was announced by Fantasy Flight Games on August 8, 2017.
 In Fallout: The Board Game, up to one to four players are able to explore the locations of Fallout 3, Fallout 4 and their associated downloadable content.
 Pre-orders were opened on October 2, 2017.
 It was released and made available to purchase online and at retailers on November 30, 2017.

 An expansion titled Fallout: New California was announced on July 13, 2018, which explores the area of New California featured in Fallout and Fallout 2.
-Pre-orders were opened on October 2, 2017.
+Pre-orders were opened on October 2, 2018.
 It was released and made available to purchase online and at retailers on October 25, 2018.